-- (f) The standing task force created by Section 3, state public teacher preparation programs, and regional professional development inservice centers shall work together in establishing a state continuum of teacher development for approved science of reading that will reflect levels of literacy teacher development from preservice, reading specialist, to instructional leadership.
-The State Superintendent of Education and the regional inservice centers shall provide preservice and inservice elementary teachers with all of the following professional learning activities: - (1) Mentoring and shadowing with master teachers selected by Alabama Reading Initiative regional literacy specialists and local reading specialists. - (2) Job embedded, classroom-based coaching in the teaching of reading for the first five years of a teacher's career. - (3) Curricula and resources in all of the following reading content areas: - a.
+(f) The standing task force created by Section 3, 11 12 state public teacher preparation programs, and regional 13 professional development inservice centers shall work together 14 in establishing a state continuum of teacher development for 15 approved science of reading that will reflect levels of 16 literacy teacher development from preservice, reading 17 specialist, to instructional leadership.
+The State Department 18 of Education and the regional inservice centers shall provide preservice and inservice elementary teachers with all of the 19 20 following professional learning activities:

+(1) Mentoring and shadowing with master teachers selected by Alabama Reading Initiative regional literacy specialists and local reading specialists.

+(2) Job embedded, classroom-based coaching in the teaching of reading for the first five years of a teacher's career.

+- (3) Curricula and resources in all of the following

+reading content areas:

+- a.
 Oral language development.

-- b.
+- 4 b.
 Phonemic awareness.

-- c.
+- 5 c.
 Phonics.

-- d.
+- 6 d.
 Fluency.

-- e.
+- 7 e.
 Vocabulary.

-- f.
+- 8 f.
 Writing.

-g.
+- g.
 Comprehension.

-Section 7. (a) The State Superintendent of Education shall establish the Alabama Committee on Grade Level Reading.
-The committee shall consist of three members appointed from each State Board of Education district.
-The Governor, the Speaker of the House of Representatives, and the President Pro Tempore of the Senate shall each appoint one member from each district.
-The appointing authorities shall coordinate their appointments so that diversity of gender, race, and geographical areas is reflective of the makeup of this state.
+10 Section 7. (a) The State Superintendent of Education shall establish the Alabama Committee on Grade Level Reading.
+11 The committee shall consist of three members appointed from 12 13 each State Board of Education district.
+The Governor, the 14 Speaker of the House of Representatives, and the President Pro 15 Tempore of the Senate shall each appoint one member from each 16 district.
+The appointing authorities shall coordinate their 17 appointments so that diversity of gender, race, and 18 geographical areas is reflective of the makeup of this state.

-- (b) Each member of the committee shall be a parent or legal guardian of a state K-12 public school student, a practicing teacher, a retired teacher, or employed in the field of education. - (c) On or before June 30, 2020, the committee shall revise the 2011 Alabama Action Plan for Literacy Birth Through Grade 12 in consultation with the Campaign for Grade Level Reading group, which shall be presented to the Governor, the State Superintendent of Education, the State Board of Education, and the Chairs of the House Education Policy Committee and the Senate Education Policy Committee.
+(b) Each member of the committee shall be a parent or legal guardian of a state K-12 public school student, a practicing teacher, a retired teacher, or employed in the field of education.

+(c) On or before June 30, 2020, the committee shall revise the 2011 Alabama Action Plan for Literacy Birth Through Grade 12 in consultation with the Campaign for Grade Level Reading group, which shall be presented to the Governor, the State Superintendent of Education, the State Board of

+Education, and the Chairs of the House Education Policy Committee and the Senate Education Policy Committee.

-- (d) The committee shall provide recommendations to 1 2 the Governor, the Lieutenant Governor, and the Chairs of the House Education Policy Committee and the Senate Education 3 Policy Committee on implementing this act and shall provide 4 5 standing oversight over the quality of professional learning and program quality.
-The committee shall provide 6 7 recommendations to the State Superintendent of Education, the Governor, the Lieutenant Governor, and the Chairs of the House 8 9 Education Policy Committee and the Senate Education Policy 10 Committee on adopting innovative strategies and programming to improve the effectiveness of this act.
-11 - (e) Each member of the committee shall receive the same travel expense allowance as is paid to state employees for travel in the service of the committee, subject to available appropriations.
+(d) The committee shall provide recommendations to 3 the Governor and the Chairs of the House Education Policy 4 5 Committee and the Senate Education Policy Committee on implementing this act and shall provide standing oversight 6 7 over the quality of professional learning and program quality.
+8 The committee shall provide recommendations to the State Superintendent of Education, the Governor, and the Chairs of 9 10 the House Education Policy Committee and the Senate Education Policy Committee on adopting innovative strategies and 11 programming to improve the effectiveness of this act.
+12

+(e) Each member of the committee shall receive the same travel expense allowance as is paid to state employees for travel in the service of the committee, subject to available appropriations.

-Section 8.
-The State Superintendent of Education shall provide technical assistance to local education agencies in complying with this act.
-The State Board of Education shall adopt rules as necessary to implement and enforce this act.
+17 Section 8.
+The State Department of Education shall 18 provide technical assistance to local education agencies in 19 complying with this act.
+The State Board of Education shall 20 adopt rules as necessary to implement and enforce this act.

-Section 9.
-This act shall become effective on the first day of the third month following its passage and approval by the Governor, or its otherwise becoming law.
+21 Section 9.
+This act shall become effective on the 22 first day of the third month following its passage and 23 approval by the Governor, or its otherwise becoming law.